 In fact, animal-assisted intervention is widely recognised as being beneficial to addiction therapy and has been used in hospitals, rehabilitation centres, prisons, and nursing homes.

-If you are seeking an addiction rehabilitation program which includes animal-assisted therapy, make sure you choose a centre that has practitioners with experience working with animals in a mental health environment.
+If you are seeking an addiction rehabilitation program that includes animal-assisted therapy, make sure you choose a centre that has practitioners with experience working with animals in a mental health environment.

 In most countries, there are no specific qualifications or occupational standards for practitioners working in the AAT field.
 The therapy is generally carried out in a controlled environment with a multi-disciplinary team of certified therapists, where some have taken AAT as an extended module to their overall qualification or taken part in a stand-alone certification course for animal professionals.